 Muhammad Nisar - Consultant in Rheumatology and General Medicine, Luton and Dunstable Hospital

-There is a regular teaching programme for trainees with sessions every two months arranged at a central location.
+There is a regular teaching programme for trainees with sessions every two months arranged either virtually or at a central location.

 - A broad general medical interest and knowledge base

 - Knowledge and interest in the pathophysiology of auto-inflammatory diseases and metabolic bone disease as well as in biomechanics